 Make sure you inform your family about the routes and the Nepal trekking trails you are going to take.
 In case of emergencies, it would be easy for them to track you down.

 Carry local currency, you might end up paying a lot more if you try to exchange foreign currency while on the trail.

-Carry your snacks like cookies, pretzels, candies etc. These are extremely expensive when you try to source them from locals at higher altitude.
+Carry your snacks like cookies, pretzels, candies etc. These are extremely expensive when you try to source them from locals at higher altitudes.
 Try to eat food cooked with local ingredients.
 Very often, higher up on the Himalayas trekking trail, meat and a lot of other food items are carried up from the plains below.
 There is a chance of such food items going bad.
 Hence, it would be safer to stick to simple food cooked ingenuously.

 Keep yourself from littering this heaven on earth.
 The Nepal Trekking Trails are going through this one major problem of tourists leaving behind and littering with huge quantities of wastes.
 Be a responsible global citizen and do not litter.

 Bottled water is available on the trail when you go trekking in the Himalayas.
 However, it would not be a bad idea to carry some iodine tablets that can be used for water purification in an emergency situation.